alpha37283/FourWeeksAi/day4/readme.md

           - gradient boost
           - xgboost

       - Support Vector Machine (SVM): Can be adapted for both classification and regression tasks.
-Powerful in high dimention when higher number of features
+Powerful in high dimension when higher number of features
         - use of kernal functions: turn features into new complex features, different types of functions
       - K-Nearest Neighbors (KNN): Classifies based on majority label of nearby points. predict average of its k nearest neighbours, k is hyper-parameter